fastrgv/AdaVenture/README.md

 Some original Atari sounds [public domain] were also used.

+Credit and thanks to Kevin Macleod [CC-by-3.0] for his great compositions Cephalopod, AngevinB, & Ibn-Al-Noor.

 Credit and thanks to the Godfather of Exotica, Korla Pandit, for the excellent renditions of Turkish Dance and Miserlou...a song so old that its origins are vague, yet was known to have been popular in ancient Persia and the middle-east, as well as to all us fans of Dick Dale!